rome/setup-rome/README.md

     - run: rome --help
 ```

-Installs the latest *stable* version and adds Rome to the path.
+Installs the latest *stable* version of Rome and adds it to the path.

 ### Preview version

-Installs the latest *preview* version and adds Rome to the path.
+Installs the latest *preview* version of Rome and adds it to the path.

 ```yml
 steps: